diamond-org/flask-diamond/etc/sphinx/developer/managing_schemas_with_flask-migrate.rst

 A database migration is potentially complex, so creating one takes several steps.

+1. find the location of the dev database
+2. delete the development database
+3. build the database using migrations
+4. create a new migration
+5. rename the file with a short summary
+6. edit the migration
+7. test the migration

 find the location of the dev database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^